OpenBB-finance/OpenBB/website/content/platform/development/developer-guidelines/add_data_point.md

 ### Create Data Output model

-The data output is the data that is returned by the API endpoint.
+The data output model is a data class containing Fields mapping the response of the API.

 For the `StockHistorical` example, this would look like the following:

 ```python